Gwadar

 Gwadar (/ur/) is a port city on the southwestern coast of the Pakistani province of Balochistan.
-The city is located on the shores of the Arabian Sea, opposite Oman, and has a population of over 90,000 according to the 2017 census.
-It was an overseas possession of Oman from 1783 to 1958, when it was purchased by Pakistan.
+It is on the shores of the Arabian Sea, opposite Oman, and had a population of over 90,000 in 2017 census.
+It was an overseas possession of the Sultanate of Muscat and Oman from 1783 to 1958, when it was purchased by Pakistan.
 It is about 120 km southwest of Turbat.
-The sister port city of Chabahar in Iran's Sistan and Baluchestan province is about 170 km to the west of Gwadar.
-On 2 April 2021, it was declared the winter capital of Balochistan.
+The sister port city of Chabahar in Iran's Sistan and Baluchestan province is about 170 km to the west.
+In October 2011, Gwadar was declared the winter capital of Balochistan.

-Founded in the late 17th century as a fishing settlement, Gwadar became a regional trade hub within the Omani Empire in the 20th century before declaring itself a part of Pakistan (1958).
+Founded in the late 17th century as a fishing settlement, Gwadar became a regional trade hub within the Omani Empire in the 20th century before being ceded to Pakistan (1958).
 Modest investment from China helped accelerate Gwadar's development from 2013 to 2020 when the city started to develop its economy.
 In 2025, overall investment reached 1 billion USD.

 The main industrial concern is a fish-processing factory.
-Gwadar became part of the sultanate of Muscat and Oman in 1797, and it was not until 1958 that the town and adjoining hinterland were exchanged from Oman to Pakistan.

-Gwadar came in the focus of attention after the Kargil War when Pakistan felt the need of having a military naval port and the Karachi-Gwadar Road (Coastal Highway) was built for defence purposes.
+Gwadar came in the focus of attention after the 1999 Kargil War when Pakistan felt the need of having a military naval port and the Karachi-Gwadar Road (Coastal Highway) was built for defence purposes.
 For most of its history, Gwadar was a small to medium-sized settlement with an economy largely based on artisanal fishing.
 The strategic value of its location was first recognized in 1954 when it was identified as a suitable site for a deep-water port by the United States Geological Survey at the request of Pakistan while the territory was still under Omani rule.
 Until 2001, the area's potential to be a major deep-water port remained untapped under successive Pakistani governments, when construction on the first phase of Gwadar Port was initiated in 2007.
 The first phase cost $248 million.
 The port initially remained underutilized after construction for a variety of reasons, including lack of investment, security concerns, and the Government of Pakistan's failure to transfer land as promised to the port operator, Port of Singapore Authority.